-And yes... it's been a long time since I last posted.
+Yes...
+I know it's been a long time since I last posted.
 But I'm going to come right out and say it - I have a hard time thinking of what to write in these blog posts.
 I don't want it to turn into an advertisement to buy my books.
-We all get enough of that thrown at us with emails and social media posts.
+We all get enough of all that thrown at us in the form of emails and social media posts.

-I've also found I'm spending a lot more time on my actual books.
+I've also found I'm spending a lot more time writing my actual books.
 Now that I am working on book 9 (yeah, who would've thought I'd get to this point?) everything is more complicated.
 I feel like I've created a village - with a large cast of characters.
-And most of them want to still have their say, let you know what's happening in their lives.
+That keeps getting bigger and bigger with each book.
+And most of them still want to have their say, and let you know what's happening in their lives.

-After all, they're in love, and everything is all so new and exciting.
+After all, they're in love, and everything is new and exciting.
 So, they want to share what's going on.

-Goodbye Heartbreak, Hello May, Book 9 and the latest in the series...
-Have you read it yet?
-I must say, it's one of my favorites of the series.
+So...
+Goodbye Heartbreak, Hello May, Book 9, is the latest in the series.
+I must say, it's one of my favorites.
 But then again, with each book I finish, I find it becomes my latest favorite.
-Maybe this is because over time, I feel like I've become a better writer.
+Maybe this is because I feel like I've become a better writer over time.
 Practice makes perfect, right?

 Not that I'm perfect.
 No, I have a long way to go...

 But, back to Goodbye Heartbreak, Hello May.
 If you've been keeping up with the series, you've already been introduced to Stephanie and know a little about her.
 You've also briefly met Evan, Jack, and Noah.
 With the group made up of such different personalities, it's safe to say things are going to get pretty interesting.
-And as with all the other books, the chemistry is contagious, with always enough humor to keep things interesting.
+And as with all the other books, the chemistry is contagious, with alway enough humor to keep the story interesting!

 She chattered on, unable to stop.
 “It doesn’t help that I’m not used to wearing heels this high.
 So, when I do, I have to learn how to walk in them all over again.
 I’ve grown too comfortable wearing my work clogs.
 Or tennis shoes.
 For work, those are the best choice.”